KirillOsenkov/ContentSync/README.md

     and -c -u -d to -cud.

     Common usage examples:
-    -cu -whatif to see which files have changed or are new -ds to delete duplicate (identical files) from destination -whatif to diff directories
+    -c to copy files missing from the destination (useful when restarting a previous failed copy operation) -cu -whatif to see which files have changed or are new -ds to delete duplicate (identical files) from destination -whatif to diff directories